cBioPortal/cbioportal/docs/deployment/deploy-without-docker/Deploying.md

 java -jar target/cbioportal-exec.jar
 ```

-There are three main ways to run the portal: without authentication, with optional login and with required login.
+There are three main ways to run the portal: without authentication, with optional login, and with required login.
 All of them require the cBioPortal session service to be running.

 ### Without authentication